planetfederal/qgis-suite-plugin/doc/source/actions.rst

 		 When two or more files are selected, the :guilabel:`Add to table` box will automatically be checked in case a table name option other than :guilabel:`[use file name]` is selected.
 In this case, it makes no sense to overwrite the destination table, since all imported files are going to be imported into the same table, and that will cause each one to overwrite the previous ones, leaving in the final table just the content of the last file.

+		 When ussing the :guilabel:`Add to table` option, all imported layers should have a feature type compatible with that of table to which they are going to be added.
+However, the Explorer doesn't perform any checking itself.
+If feature types are not compatible, PostGIS will refuse to add the layer and raise an error.

+		 This command supports only vector layers.
+Importing raster layers is currently not supported in the plugin, even if the PostGIS database you are connected to has support for raster data.

 	- :guilabel:`Run SQL...`.
-Run a SQL sentence on the database.
+Runs a SQL sentence on the database.
 Calling this method will show the DB-manager SQL dialog, where the query can be written or a saved one can be open.

 		.. image:: img/actions/sql_dialog.png
 	 		:align: center